prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 | `gvlid` | optional | global vendor list id of company scoped to alias | `integer` |
 | `skipPbsAliasing` | optional | ability to skip passing spec.code to prebid server in request extension.
 In case you have a prebid server adapter with the name same as the alias/shortcode.
 Default value: `false` | `boolean` |

 {: .alert.alert-info :}
-Note on aliases and TCF Global Vendor List IDs: if an alias entry does not have its own GVLID but wishes to claim GDPR support, the documentation entry (The file in https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders) must list the GVLID of the main adapter with that company's name in parentheses.
+Note on aliases and TCF Global Vendor List IDs: if an alias entry does not have its own GVLID but wishes to claim GDPR support, the documentation entry (The file in [https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders]) must list the GVLID of the main adapter with that company's name in parentheses.
 Look for other doc entries containing an `aliasCode` metadata entry.

 ### Supporting Privacy Regulations

 If your bid adapter is going to be used in Europe, you should support GDPR:

 * Get a [Global Vendor ID](https://iabeurope.eu/vendor-list-tcf-v2-0/) from the IAB-Europe
 * Add your GVLID into the spec block as 'gvlid'.
 If you don't do this, Prebid.js may block requests to your adapter.
 * Read the gdprConsent string from the bid request object and pass it through to your endpoint

 If your bid adapter is going to be used in the United States, you should support COPPA and CCPA:

-* Read the uspConsent string from the bid request object and pass it through t o your endpoint
+* Read the uspConsent string from the bid request object and pass it through to your endpoint
 * Call config.getConfig('coppa') and forward to your endpoint

 ## Supporting Video